geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-22/meeting-transcript.md

 Okay.

 ##### **Wozeparrot** [[00:25:54](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1554)]
-Great but that was a pretty easy fix and I also thought I'll do a...
+Great but that was a pretty easy fix and I also thought I'll do a..
 I'll do a minor version bump.

 ##### **Wozeparrot** [[00:26:04](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1564)]
-Or...
+Or..

 ##### **Wozeparrot** [[00:26:04](https://www.youtube.com/watch?v=IuaE1LK9_SQ&t=1564)]
 And then the problem is for the database.
 Okay.
 And then there's an open GitHub issue on influx right now but on all versions past 3.0 for some reason they just hang when starting.